neslihanunal/DSA210-Macroeconomic-Influence-on-Donations/README.md

 - Expand the study to include **individual donor demographics** and psychographic insights.
 - Incorporate **additional economic factors** such as consumer confidence indices and tax incentives.
-- Conduct a **comparative study across multiple countries** to identify global patterns.
+- Conduct a **comparative study across multiple European countries** to identify regional differences in donation behaviors.

 ---

 ## Conclusion

-This research will provide valuable insights into how macroeconomic fluctuations impact donation behaviors.
+This research will provide valuable insights into how macroeconomic fluctuations impact donation behaviors in the **United States and Europe**.
 By identifying key economic predictors of charitable giving, this study can assist nonprofit organizations in financial planning and policy formulation.
 The findings will contribute to a broader understanding of how economic conditions shape philanthropic behavior.

 ---